cipher982/PID-Control/README.md

 - **Proportional** - is just directly connected to the error output, always aiming to center or zero-out.
 - **Integral** - is a combination of both the error AND the duration of the combined errors.
 It iterates over time and adds up the errors.
 - **Differential** - multiplies the rate of change by the derivative, acting is a buffer.
 It can be thought of in operation as a shock absorber on a car, as it resists more when more force is applied (or error in this case).
 This effect creates a stability towards the ideal proportional output.

+With each of these three variables, we can also tune their impact on the whole based on the *tuning constants* Kp, Kd, and Ki.
+These are the variables that are multiplied by each respective PID error variable in the code below.

 ![PID Graph](https://github.com/cipher982/PID-Control/blob/master/media/PID%20Graph.png "PID Graph")